How To Setup Kubernetes Cluster Using Kubeadm

 EOF

-Initialize Kubeadm On Master Node To Setup Control Plane
+Step 5: Initialize Kubeadm On Master Node To Setup Control Plane

 Here you need to consider two options.

-1. Master Node with Private IP: If you have nodes with only private IP addresses and the API server would be accessed over the private IP of the master node.
+1. Master Node with Private IP: If you have nodes with only private IP addresses the API server would be accessed over the private IP of the master node.

 2. Master Node With Public IP: If you are setting up a Kubeadm cluster on Cloud platforms and you need master Api server access over the Public IP of the master node server.